tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 13. When Parse sends the push notification, it also tells the SmartThings platform to turn on the user's lights (using the User's SmartThings authentication token from step 8).

 And voila!
 The wake up scenario is done.
-Wasn't that cool!
+Wasn't that cool?!